-Snapshots of the first motion are shown in Fig. 12.
-The task sequence is detailed in Fig. 13.
+Snapshots of the first motion are shown in Fig. 11.
+The task sequence is detailed in Fig. 12.
 The constraints are the joint limits, the support polygon, the FOV and the distance of the left elbow and shoulder to the left obstacle.
-The left-hand task is divided into the translation $e{Tlh}$ and rotation $e{Rlh}$ components.
+The left-hand task is divided into the translation e{Tlh} and rotation e{Rlh} components.
 During the approach, both the left-hand rotation and translation are controlled.
 When the robot rotates the wheel, the rotation of the hand around the wheel axis is let free and only two degrees of rotation are controlled.
-The hierarchy is $e{jl} \prec e{supp} \prec e{fov} \prec e{coll} \prec e{feet} \prec e{Tlh} \prec e{Rlh}$ The number of active constraints for the four first levels is also shown in Fig. 13.
-The total number of active inequalities is given in Fig. 14.
-When the robot is on the left part of the wheel, the obstacle strongly constraints the robot, which causes an increase of the number of active constraints: two peaks appear for each loop of the wheel.
-The distances of the shoulder and elbow to the obstacle is given in Fig. 15.
+The hierarchy is $e{jl} \prec e{supp} \prec e{fov} \prec e{coll} \prec e{feet} \prec e{Tlh} \prec e{Rlh}$.
+The four first tasks are compatible during all the movement and can be considered to be of equal priority (which makes the method of [De Lasa et al., 2010] possible to handle them).

+The number of active constraints for the four first levels is shown in Fig. 12.
+The total number of active inequalities is given in Fig. 13.
+When the robot is on the left side of the wheel, the obstacle strongly constraints it, which raises the number of active constraints: two peaks appear for each loop of the wheel.
+The distances of the shoulder and elbow to the obstacle are given in Fig. 14.
 The arm comes close to collision when the robot approaches the wheel: the constraints are saturated to prevent it.
 The constraints are then deactivated when the robot goes away from the obstacle.
 When the robot starts to rotate the wheel, the constraints become once more active.
-Since the motion is not holonomic [Zanchettin and Rocco, 2012] (in particular, there is no posture task), the motion realized
+Since the motion is not holonomic [Zanchettin and Rocco, 2012] (in particular, there is no posture task), the motion realized for each loop is different: during the second loop, the elbow constraint remains saturated.